frequently asked questions

 What types of facilities will be available on site?

-The aquatic facility design includes a 16-lane competition pool and a 60โx30โ instructional pool.
-There will be separate student and community locker/shower buildings, and separate entrances for students and community members.
-In addition, there will be pool equipment and maintenance buildings on site.
+The aquatic facility design includes a 16-lane competition pool and a 60โx30โ instructional pool.ย In addition, there are pool equipment and maintenance buildings on site.

 What are the annual costs to operate the center?
 Where are the operating funds coming from?